samueleallen/RiversAreTrees/readme.md

-# AVL Tree
+# Rivers Are Trees

-Author: Sam Allen
+Authors: Alex, Kaili, Xavier, & Sam
 CPSC 223
 2 May 2025